Purpose

 • Little loss of effectiveness due to environmental influences (organic substances, pH changes);

-• Harmless to humans during and after use (when used according to instructions);
+• Harmless to humans during and after use (when used according to );

 • Not or little corrosive;